kramble/smallftpd/readme.md

 There will be a lot of compilation warnings, and with the original version a few errors (now fixed).

-Depending on your Dev-C++ install location, you may need to change the path to find libwsock32.a (open Project/ProjectOptions/Parameters/Linker and browse to MinGW64/x86_64-w64-mingw32/lib32/libwsock32.a)
+Depending on your Dev-C++ install location, the linker may fail to find libwsock32.a - fix this by opening Project/ProjectOptions/Parameters/Linker and browsing to MinGW64/x86_64-w64-mingw32/lib32/libwsock32.a

-Note that the current code produces debug output (debug.txt, transfer.txt) by default.
-This can be disabled by modifying the log() function in main.cpp (uncomment "return false" at the top).
+Note that the current code produces debug output (debug.log, transfer.log) by default.
+This can be disabled by modifying the log() function in main.cpp (uncomment "return false" near the top of the function).

-For testing it is useful to start the FTP client with -d -n options, and if not using a Windows 10 FTP client the "literal opts" command can be used to emulate the problematic behaviour.
+For testing it is useful to start the FTP client with -d -n options, and if NOT using a Windows 10 FTP client the "literal opts" command can be used to emulate the problematic behaviour.

 ORIGINAL README.TXT FOLLOWS ...